 What is OnlyFans?

-The OnlyFans site is a covid phenomenon, as many have faced income cuts and had to find other sources of cash.
-The site has grown from 7.5 million users last November to 85 million now and has 1 million creators worldwide receiving over $2bn in commission and subscription fees.
+The OnlyFans site is a Covid phenomenon, as many have faced income cuts and had to find other sources of cash.
+The site grew from 7.5 million users in November 2020 to 85 million in March 2021 and has 1 million creators worldwide, who are receiving over $2bn in commission and subscription fees.

-Many OnlyFan creators, mostly women, claim it as a tool of empowerment and the final step in destigmatising sex work.
-While we hear about many success stories the reality is many struggle to make any real money and live in fear of being ‘found out’.
+Many OnlyFans creators, mostly women, claim it as a tool of empowerment and the final step in destigmatising sex work.
+While we hear about many success stories, the reality is that many struggle to make any real money on the platform and live in fear of being ‘found out’.

 Out of financial desperation, many young people are shifting their content creation from Instagram or Twitter to OnlyFans.
-OnlyFans is seen as a way to make extra cash since the pandemic has made it harder to find other jobs or sources of income.
+OnlyFans is seen by many as an alternative way to make extra cash since the pandemic has made it harder to find other jobs or sources of income.

 Recent research about the impact of Covid on students’ finances, and how this is linked to mental health, found that 4% of the 1,000 students surveyed have started an OnlyFans account due to their financial situation being affected by the pandemic, with many more considering it.
 One student told us:

 “There aren’t really any side hustles available at the moment, and the ones that are available would mean there is an increased chance of bringing Covid back home with me.
 As I am in a support bubble with my last grandparent, I really don’t want to risk it.
 The only thing I could do is create an OnlyFans account but I don’t think I’m brave enough or pretty enough for that.
 Still, as the potential for income is there, I do find myself considering making an OnlyFans account more and more often.”

 Save the Student’s wide-ranging annual money survey found that some 4% of students had tried sex work while at university, with just over a fifth of those (22%) using OnlyFans.